input-output-hk/jormungandr/doc/stake_pool/registering_stake.md

 This is the key pair that will identify you as a stake owner in the blockchain.
 It is preferable to use a key pair that is different from your wallet (for security reason).
-See the [`jcli key`] documentation to generate a new key pair of type `Ed25519Extended`.
+See the [`jcli key`] documentation to generate a new key pair of type `Ed25519` or `Ed25519Extended`.
 For example:

 ```
 $ jcli key generate --type=Ed25519Extended > stake_key.prv